bpstephanie/wawa-land/README.md

       [Back To Top](<#contents>)

       - #### Event Detail Page
-        Each event listing is rendered on it's own page.
+        Each event listing is rendered on its own page.
 All events have the same format of an image, the name, more information about the event, the price, the time and the date of the event.
 Currently all events can only be added by the Wawa Land administration.
-This is due to security, as events are for babies and children, it waws decided that user-added events could pose a risk.
+This is due to security, as events are for babies and children, it was decided that user-added events could pose a risk.
 Underneath the event listing the user can leave a review for the event.

         <details><summary>Events Listing</summary>